aayla-secura/tes-0MQ/README.md

 This interface publishes single-frame messages, each message contains all coincidences which occured between two ticks as one or more vectors.
 The vectors are `<number of channels>` bytes long.
-Each byte gives the number of photons in the given channel within the coincidence window.
-The maximum number is 16.
-0 means no events occured in this channel.
-Two special tokens can also appear (values subject to change, but they will be > 16 and < 32:
+Each byte is a token that gives the number of photons in the given channel within the coincidence window.
+The maximum number of photons for each channel is the number of set thresholds for this channel.
+The maximum number of thresholds that can be set is 16.

+The tokens are as follows:
+(values subject to change, but they will be > 16 and < 32)

+ * 0:    No events occurred in this channel
+ * 1-16: That many photons (according to the thresholds) were measured
- * 17: There was an event, but the measurement was below the threshold, i.e. it was noise.
+ * 17:   There was an event, but the measurement was below the lowest threshold, i.e. it was noise.
  * 18:   There was an event but it did not contain the configured measurement, i.e. no. of photons is unknown.

 A coincidence ends when an event arrives with a delay > `<window>`